 Gas or charcoal grill

-Marinate the chicken: Place the chicken in the zip-top bag with the marinade and massage to coat.
-Add the brine and seal the bag.
-Place the bag on a baking sheet and arrange so the chicken is sitting in a single layer in the bag.
-Refrigerate for at least 30 minutes or overnight.
+Marinate the chicken.
+Place the chicken in the zip-top bag with the marinade and brine and massage to coat.
+Seal the bag and place on a baking sheet.
+Arrange the chicken so it is sitting in a single layer in the bag.
+Refrigerate at least 30 minutes or overnight.

-Prepare the grill: Prepare and heat an outdoor grill for both high direct and indirect heat.
+Prepare the grill.
+Prepare an outdoor grill for both high direct and indirect heat.
 Scrape any debris from the grill grates and oil well.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 4 days.